Aakash Repeater Courses

 Answer:

-Lyophobic sols, on addition of small number of electrolytes, are readily precipitated.
+Lyophobic sols, on the addition of a small number of electrolytes, are readily precipitated.
 Adding lyophilic sol makes them stable.

 (i) coagulation